Skip to main content

 Non-Course Requirements

-• The Geriatric Education Center Summer Institute, a two-day opportunity to attend in-depth workshops, learn about the current practice of geriatric care in the community setting and attend plenary presentations about current research in assessment and intervention strategies.
+• Either participate in the SLU Family Center for Healthy Aging Annual Conference, a two-day opportunity to attend in-depth workshops, learn about the current practice of geriatric care in the community setting and attend plenary presentations about current research in assessment and intervention strategies or an equivalent training.

 • Students will compile a portfolio consisting of one gerontology-focused assignment from each course taken towards completion of the certificate.
 These portfolios will be assessed by the acting advisor and the certificate coordinator (if the coordinator is also the advisor, a second reviewer will be chosen), using a standard rubric developed and reviewed by participating faculty across departments.
 This will be utilized to assess student learning outcomes within each competency area and whether the provided coursework achieved them.